johnerry/How-to-build-Swiip/README.md

 **Now lets get to the good stuff.......**

-First of all, i made wire frame connection of what i want for the project with good old paper and pen.
+## **1\.
+Make a wire frame connection of what you want for the project with good old paper and pen.**

+- Get some sheets and a pen and make a diagram on how the project connects together.
+For example, facebook.
+Your starting point will be the login page which is the landing page, having two input boxes for email and password.
+The next textual representation should be the home page.
+Containing top navigation bar, and a list of posts below.
-I proceeded to having a diagramatic representation of how the project will look like using my drafted wireframes on paper, i also had to check on other websites for ideas and different other mixes for this project.
+- After the textual representation, proceeded to having a diagramatic representation of how the project will look like from the drafted wireframes on paper, you can also check on other websites for further ideas to add to your own.
+This diagrams should be the boxes, input, placeholder post flow and others.
+For Swiip, it started with a login page, with self hiding register view depending on viewport, followed by the account page, containing an image view, and some list of input boxes.
+These pages need to be interconnected, one leads to the other, which provides a natural flow to your app.
+Also take note on responsive design patterns while creating this diagrams.

-Then i proceeded to the final diagram of how it will look like as a finished product.
-Meaning i drew multiple pages and how they are interconnected to each other.
-It doesn't need to be top notch designer work.
-Just simple lines, box sketches and sample text etc. And because i wanted a responsive design, i also take account of how it would look like on tablets and phones.

-Then, i moved to creating a sample design from my sketches using html and css.
-One thing i immediately realise is how inconvinient it is using react, due to its realoads and screen blanks when making too many concurrent changes at a time.
-You will essentially do so when building you design structure.

-So, i made an external html and css file to test on my browser the frames and structure i built before copying, pasting and correcting its syntax like classname for example to a proper JSX syntax.

-I started by building a dashboard panel.
-With self hidding links on the left, dependent on:
+## 2\.
+Proceed to making a demo representation in actual code

+- This means actually presenting your diagrams in actual code.
+This involves alot of css and html for now.
+The javascript comes later.
+For the login page,

 `@media screen and (max-width: .....px) { ....}`

-The dashboard also has an heading containing several permanent links and user image whose border was reduced to 50% for that circular feel.

-To prevent the use of javascript in controlling the closing and opening of the panel, i used a checkbox which is invisible but represented by a label image, and a div immediately below it which can then be controlled using CSS Selector class e.g  `~`   like an example below:

-`#_button:checked ~ .panel {`

-`width: 10em;`

-`}`

-The dashboard has a container `<div>` below the top nav bar and the right panel that all other routes can be displayed in using a `router switch` which ensures only one single route at a time.

-After building my dashboard, login page and register page using my own code, i realised there was a critical bug that needed me to keep overflow hidden in some tags even after assigning a 100% width.
-Mind you, this was not apparent when building these blocks in my external file.
-It was only after pasting it to react did i see this bug.

-So, i searched online for several admin react template and CoreUI strikes out for me.
-Since its admin template was strikenly close to what i had already built, so i installed it using:

-`npm install @coreui/coreui@ --save`

-This template is always updating and at the time of writing these, had release version 3.0.0, different from the version 2.5.8 i used in these project.
-While the update, they maintain thesame convention all through.

-I had gone through **core-ui** doc and source code to see how it works and make my changes.
-Finally, i deleted some files i did not need and that took care of my overflow bug.
-Although i did realised later that i could fix my bug using some reactstrap tags, which i use sparsely around this project.
-ReactStrap means React Bootstrap.

-At this point, i already made the design block for several pages that i needed.
-The register, message, login and dashboard pages was completed.
-I prefere to complete my design blocks with sample text etc, before adding functional code logics to it.
-Besides, i haven't started work on the back end yet.
-Doing the design before the logic also gives you an idea what data you will be needing down the line, and how to structure it.

-Only after those three pages did i decide to create a sample json response api to test the project flow.
-For this:
+- The line of code above takes care of responsive activity, on the page.
+The viewport is already added in the project default files.
+You can create your css file in the root file directly and imported into `app.js` so it serves every other file and component you build.
+For a smooth design, you can opt to use other text editors apart from vscode and an external `.html, .css` file.
+The reason for this is the number of times React reloads to make sure it renders you changes.
+Using external files will make sure you can fully make design choices and reload it when you are done.
+Ones done, always make sure to change all HTML tag to their JSX equivalent.
+- For the login page, start with adding a margin, top and buttom to give it that centered feel, with a `div` surrounding the two input boxes and buttons.
+Give it each a class name and proceed to styling with css.
+- The next after the login page was the register page and message page.
+I figured this should be taken care of, as they are the open directories.
+- The `register.js` Uses tabs from `core-ui` template.
+You can check more on tabs from their tab.js file in their bundled app directories.
+Thes two tabs holds the customer and agent form.
+Since they share several input boxes together, you should assign this design to a variable and then include them in the full representation of thier form i.e Customer and agent form has a `phone` input field.
+Assign this to a variable like `let inputBox = <input......`, and after making the the two form fields, add it into it. `<form > <input > ...{inputBox}...</form>`
+- Proceed to making the dashboard, for the dashboard, it has a `DefaultHeader.js`, `DefaultFooter`, all imported to the `DefaultLayour.js` files.
+In the `DefaultLayout.js`, should be your side panel with a mapped list of route links.
+Immediately on the right is the containing `div` that every other routes are displayed in.
+Import your list of routes object array and map it withing a router `switch` to make sure only one route is shown at a time.
+- For the container tag that host every other routes, has a breadcrumb div that shows the root and subdirectories you are currently navigating.
+For more on how to use breadcrumbs, check `breadcrumb.js` in the core-ui folder directory.

+## 3\.
+Building the `account.js` template

+- Start by adding the html and css template.
+For the image view.
+Surrount an image tag by input label.
+The imput is of type files.
+This input==file tag should be hidden and the label tag that represent it can be styled accordingly.
+Create a `Ref` to the input tag and an `onChange` handler.
+In the `onChange` handler method, use a file reader function to get capture the image file selected.
+This `fileReader` is useful for converting images and more to their base64 equivalent which can then be passed into a json format, or creating a temporary url representation of the file you selected.
+Meaning, a url you can insert as the source to the invinsible image tag to display the image you selected.
+For more on fileReader, check `https://developer.mozilla.org/en-US/docs/Web/API/FileReader`
+- For every other thing below the image tag, their is a container and two seperte div with a max with of 20% and 80%.
+The first house the image representation of the input box, and the other house the input box, controlled by an `onChange` handler.
+- State inside the constructor methos hold the changes to each input boxes.
+This is thesame all through the other pages in the project.
+- For the community `index.js` Start by creating a markup of two or three colums wrapped inside a div, the columns hold each community details like the `image`, `fundNeeded`, `location` and `text`. the columbs or rather called cards uses `display: flexbox;` assigned a `flex: 1 1 auto` meaning they all maintain same height regardless of the `text.length` size in each.
+For more on the css styles used to make these column match each other in height and width with sepreration from each other, check the community_container list of style in the theme.css file.

+## 4\.
+Handling redux store for the entire app

-i have a redux store the state using a middleware and combineReducers() function that keeps each data seperate in one access store.
+- Start by creating a store directory and having an `index.js` Your redux store should use a middleware and combineReducers() function that keeps each data seperate in one access store.
+Kind of like having multiple holders of different information and are accessed seperately.
+For this we have the `userData`, `communityData`, `orderData` and more...

-I then moved to create initial state for these reducers, along with the actions to perform such as:
+- Then moved to create initial state for these reducers, along with the actions to perform such as:

-`FETCH_COMMUNITY_DATA_SUCCESS`

-etc, that are then exported to the store which combines them for safe keeping and distribution between components that had the ` { connect } from'react-redux'`
+`FETCH_COMMUNITY_DATA_SUCCESS` etc, that are then exported to the store which `combines` them for safe keeping and distribution between components that had the ` { connect } from'react-redux'` higher order imported.
+The `connect`, connects each component to the store and each components that requires information from the store is wrapped with connect, along with `dispatch` and `props` method that helps to send data, and get the latest information from the redux store when it arrives.
+This latest information is checked in the `componentDidUpdate` method and appropriate handling is done when a new change is captured.

+## 5\.
+Creating a safe storage for the app that doesn't reset when the app refreshes

-For PHP equivalent of session_, i used browser localstorage, and sessionstorage to storing some no critical data, such as token etc that accompanies axios requests to the server, which verifies it and return a new one.
+- For PHP equivalent of session_ in javascript, i used browser `localStorage`, and `sessionStorage` to storing some no critical data, such as token etc that accompanies axios requests to the server, which verifies it and return a new one.
 This locally stored non critical data also keeps a user logged in for the duration of their choice.
 Local, being forever and Session being for a single period till the page closes.
 It also identify user, routes (private and non private) which ensures no access to several forbidden routes for agents, customers and admins.
+It is essential that the app keeps some data used throught this app even if the user decides to reload for example.
+The states and redux store are reset to empty.
+- This stored data can be used to render the appropriate data when need.
+Example of this is getting the user email, token, image url and more.

+For example: `getAuthEmail()` gets the email text for the user, nd `getAuthToken()` gets the latest user token that accompanies each ajax request.
+Below check if these are set, once set, i means the user has been authenticated and already logged in.
+Onces authenticated, diplay the protected routes for the user, if not authenticated, log the user out.

 `render={(props) => (getAuthEmail() && getAuthUserType() ? (`